Dismantling the Myth of Silence

 Understanding that isn't just more compassionate.
 It's more accurate.
 And it's the only starting point for building something better.

-Arise Self-Defense offers empowerment self-defense programs for women, teens, schools, and workplaces across Metro Vancouver.
+Arise Self-Defense offers empowerment self-defense programs for women and teens, kids, schools, and workplaces across Metro Vancouver.
 Our work begins long before any physical technique — with voice, boundaries, and the knowledge that safety starts with you.